If you want the best turbo trainer set-up to dive into the world of Zwift and online training, then this guide will get you up and cycling in no time.

 Here's a quick look at some of the best...

-These Insider bib-shorts use Castelli's Inferno fabric, providing users with a lightweight and sweat-wicking experience for those gruelling indoor training sessions.
-The unrestricted feel of these shorts means you won't feel hot and uncomfortable when on the saddle.
+For those who prefer shorts without the bib straps, these Xtract Lite Cycle Shorts provide users with a lightweight and sweat-wicking experience for those gruelling indoor training sessions.
+The DisperseFoam™ pad has been designed to disperse sweat and the unrestricted feel of these shorts means you won't feel hot and uncomfortable when on the saddle.

 Echoing dhb’s wider Aeron collection, these turbo trainer shorts use premium Italian fabrics to ensure top-level performance, with side and rear panels providing maximum airflow throughout your session.